 The advantage of going for shorter programs is that you graduate faster and start to work sooner, and have more time for further studies.
-The downside is that you may feel that 3 years may be a little rushed for you, as you may need more time to participate in campus activities or more buffer time for you to find internship or jobs.
-Additionally, honours year is usually necessary/helpful for those intending to pursue further studies, as they provide you with research training you’d need for a postgraduate/masters degree.
+The downside is that you may feel that 3 years may be a little rushed for you, as you may need more time to participate in campus activities or more buffer time for you to find internships or jobs.
+Additionally, an honours year is usually necessary/helpful for those intending to pursue further studies, as they provide you with research training you’d need for a postgraduate/masters degree.

 2. Modules selection

 Both SMU and SUTD are considered specialized schools, so seekers of a more holistic education will find gratification in NTU and NUS instead.
 Both schools offer a substantial amount of credits for you to take modules outside of your discipline.
 They even provide the S/U option to take the stress off learning and exploring something that you like but are not necessarily good at.

-However, NUS and NTU allow S/U option for 4 modules taken during the undergraduate studies and students who convert a module to S/U module are only required to pass the module.
+However, NUS and NTU allow the S/U option for up to 4 modules taken during the undergraduate studies and students who convert a module to S/U module are only required to pass the module.
 Lastly, if you look at the GPA calculation for SMU, a B+ corresponds to 3.4 out of 4, while in other universities, a B+ corresponds to 4 out of 5.
 Keeping all the factors equal, it is slightly harder to get the same grade in SMU than in other places.
 Read more about the different GPA systems.